sigsum/log-go/doc/setup.md

 node with the secondary's new key.

-Configuration of `external-endpoint` (which returns HTTP 404 for everything), `internal-endpoint`, `rpc-backend`, `tree-id`, and `key` is analogous to the primary configuration.
+Configuration of `external-endpoint` (which returns HTTP 404 for everything), `internal-endpoint`, `trillian-rpc-server`, `trillian-tree-id-file`, and `key-file` is analogous to the primary configuration.
 In addition, the secondary should be configured with:

 1. `primary-url`: base url for the primary node's internal endpoint.